From legal to religious holidays, there seems to be something to celebrate every few work weeks.

-Start by updating your employee handbook, then be sure to collect acknowledgments from the entire team.
-You can automate this process with HR for Health software to save time.
+Start by updating your employee handbook, answer FAQs, and then be sure to collect acknowledgments from the entire team.
+You can automate this process and outsource other responsibilities of human resources with HR for Health software.
 Finally, go over the process for entering holiday pay on timesheets, if applicable, so there are no errors when the time comes.

-The experienced HR professionals with HR for Health can help you navigate the complexities of federal and state holiday regulations.
-Whether you're looking for HR support for a small business or you’re a large group dental practice, HR for Health has the solution to fit your practice and budget.
-Reach out to a HR for Health account representative to learn more, today.
+The experienced HR professionals with HR for Health can help you navigate the complexities of federal and state holiday pay laws and regulations.
+Whether you're looking for HR support for a small optometry or veterinary business or a large group dental practice, HR for Health has the solution to fit your practice and budget.
+Reach out to an HR for Health account representative to learn more.